ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Snow showers likely.
-Partly sunny.
+Mostly cloudy.
 High near 31, with temperatures falling to around 27 in the afternoon.
-West wind 7 to 15
+West northwest
-         mph, with gusts as high as 24 mph.
+         wind 9 to 15 mph, with gusts as high as 24 mph.
 Chance of precipitation is 60%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">